 The British occupation would last for two years, but their power would not extend beyond Manila and Cavite—thanks to Governor Simon de Anda y Salazar who moved to Bacolor, Pampanga and continued to fight for more than a year and a half.
 The British officially left the Philippines after the signing of the Treaty of Paris in 1764.

-8. In 16th century Manila, the Muslims were the ruling class while the Tagalogs were considered inferior.
+8. In the 16th century Manila, the Muslims were the ruling class while the Tagalogs were considered inferior.
+Okay

 During the 16th century, Manila, known then as Kota Salurong (or Seludong), was under Muslim control.
 It all started when Sultan Bulkeaiah (Nakhoda Ragam) of Brunei conquered the Kingdom of Tondo and established Kota Salurong as an outpost of his sultanate.
 Soon, the Muslims became the ruling class and fully controlled the wealth, trade, and the seat of government in the old Manila.